linuxmuster/linuxmuster-linbo7/README.md

 ```
 For more examples see https://linux.die.net/man/5/wpa_supplicant.conf.
 After you have provided the configuration file, you have to invoke the command `update-linbofs` on the server to apply the changes to linbofs.
 In the last step you have to add an entry with the wifi adapter's mac address in the file devices.csv or in the School Console under "Devices".
-Note that you then have two entries for the same device and the hostnames must differ.
-Example:
+Note that you then have two entries for the same device and the hostnames must differ:
 ```
 notebooks;nb-01;nbclass;4d:b6:a7:12:45:79;10.0.100.1;;;;classroom-studentcomputer;;1
 notebooks;nb-01w;nbclass;b2:5f:5e:32:12:65;DHCP;;;;classroom-studentcomputer;;1
 ```
-Don't forget to invoke `linuxmuster-import-devices` after you have made changes to `devices.csv`.
+Don't forget to apply the changes either by invoking the command `linuxmuster-import-devices` on the server terminal or by pressing the button "Save & import" in the School Console.
 Note that there are some restrictions by the use of wireless network connections:
 * Wireless pxe boot is not possible.
 Linbo establishes the wireless connection on boot.
 * The initial Linbo installation on a client has to be done over a wired network connection.